 We prefer that students enter our program toilet trained.
 However, if your child is not toilet trained, please talk to us.
 Toilet training should begin at home.
 When you feel your child is ready for this developmental step, we will be happy to support your efforts at school.
 Since it is common for a child to be distracted with activities at school, we simply ask that you send several changes of underwear and clothing.
 In our past experiences, this is something that is easily overcome and learned quite quickly when both the preschool and parents are using the same strategies.
 We are not equipped with changing facilities therefore we do not allow diapers.
 Also due to sanitary reasons we do not allow potty seats.

 We are located at Raymer Elementary School on the corner of Richter St and Raymer Rd.
 Our classroom is located on the second floor of the historical Annex building.
-Parking is available alongside Richter Street and the school fields as well on Raymer Rd.
+Parking is available alongside Richter St and the school fields as well on Raymer Rd.
 Security is very important therefore the doors to the preschool remain locked at all times and we require parents to ring the doorbell to gain access.
-Preschool teachers will open the door at 8:45 and noon every day to let you in.
+Preschool teachers will open the door at 8:30 am and again at 2:00 pm for dismissal.
 If you arrive shortly after and a teacher is not at the door, simply ring the doorbell and we will let you in.
-Similarly, the same procedure is at pick up time at 11:45 am and 3:00 pm.
-Do not ring the bell at these times, as the teachers will come down and open the door to let you in at the end of class.

 If your child becomes ill at school, the preschool teacher will separate the child from the group and make him/her comfortable while we notify you to pick him/her up.
 Please keep your emergency contact numbers updated so that you may respond as quickly as possible to the needs of your child.
 Children may return to the program after being symptom and fever free for 24 hours.
 We do ask that once a parent and or emergency contact has been called that the child is picked up within a half an hour.
 For signs and symptoms to common childhood ailments and protocol, please refer to our Sickness & Illness policy in the family handbook.